You can donate money to charities and organisations directly from your pay.

 Your employer will calculate your donation and take it out of your wages before they pay you.

-They'll also calculate your tax credit (33.33 cents for each dollar you donate) and take this amount off your PAYE for that pay.
+They will also calculate your tax credit (33.33 cents for each dollar you donate) and take this amount off your PAYE for that pay.

 If your pay is $2,140 a month before tax and you donate $12: